OSUrobotics/bag2video/README.md

 bag2video
 =========

-Convert images in a rosbag to a video
+Convert images in a rosbag to a variable framerate video.
+Variable framerate is achieved through duplicating frames since OpenCv can't encode at variable framerates.
+This can produce very large files which should be re-encoded with something like ffmpeg.

 # Usage
     usage: bag2video.py [-h] [--outfile OUTFILE] [--precision PRECISION] [--viz]